The following professionals lent their expertise to this article:

 • Class #4: NCLEX-RN Prep

-These crucial hands-on requirements can be completed at healthcare providers that have been approved by the nursing program.
-In many programs, these include hospitals and clinics near the campus.
-However, fully online programs will often allow distance learning students to find healthcare providers within their own community, thus alleviating the need for a long commute.
-As an added bonus, some students might currently work in an approved facility, meaning that their everyday work can apply toward the clinical work requirement.
+However, fully online programs often allow distance-learning students to find healthcare providers in their own communities, reducing the need for long commutes.
+As an added bonus, some students may currently work in an approved facility, meaning their everyday work can count toward the clinical work requirement.

 Explore Online LPN to BSN Programs in Popular States